United States v. One Book Called Ulysses: Background

 In 1922 James Joyce published Ulysses, his most famous work.
 Prior to publication as a book, the work was serialized in The Little Review, a literary magazine.
 In 1920 this periodical published the "Nausicäa episode", which contained a masturbation scene.
 Copies were mailed to potential subscribers; a girl of unknown age read it and was shocked, and a complaint was made to the Manhattan District Attorney.
-As the magazine could be purchased in a New York bookshop and The Little Review, the publisher, was based in the city, the local district attorney was able to prosecute in New York.
+As the magazine could be purchased in a New York bookshop and the publishers of The Little Review were based in the city, the local district attorney was able to bring a case against the sellers in New York.
 Little Review publishers Margaret Caroline Anderson and Jane Heap could not argue that the chapter should be considered in light of the work as a whole, as only the offending chapter was published in the magazine issue in question.
 The court convicted and fined Anderson and Heap after a trial in which one of the judges stated that the novel seemed "like the work of a disordered mind".
 That stopped publication of Ulysses in the United States for over a decade.

-In 1932 Random House, which had the rights to publish the entire book in the United States, decided to bring a test case to challenge the de facto ban, so as to publish the work without fear of prosecution.
+In 1932 Random House, a relatively new publisher which had the rights to publish the entire book in the United States, decided to bring a test case to challenge the de facto ban in order to publish the work without fear of criminal prosecution.
 It therefore made an arrangement to import the edition published in France and to have a copy seized by the U.S. Customs Service when the ship carrying the work arrived.
 Although Customs had been told in advance of the anticipated arrival of the book, it was not confiscated when the ship docked, but instead was forwarded to Random House in New York City.
 As seizure by Customs was essential to the plan for a test case, Morris Ernst, the attorney for Random House, took the unopened package to Customs, demanded that it be seized, and it was.
 The United States Attorney then took seven months before deciding whether to proceed.
 While the Assistant U.S. Attorney assigned to assess the work's obscenity felt that it was a "literary masterpiece", he also believed it to be obscene within the meaning of the law.
 The office therefore decided to take action against the work under the provisions of the Tariff Act of 1930, which allowed a district attorney to bring an action for forfeiture and destruction of imported works which were obscene.
 This set up the test case.